hindu-comm/mail_stream_advaita-l/2017/06/Vaadiraaja_Teerthas_/185__Praveen_R._Bhat.md

 Is Ishvara in your anubhava?

-​No, Shruti is the pramANa for Ishvara.​
+No, Shruti is the pramANa for Ishvara.

 > Unless you know pratiyOgi,
 > you cannot know the difference between anuyOgi and pratiyOgi.
 >
-​Once you know of the pratiyogi from Shruti, ​I don't need it to tell me the difference between anuyogi and pratiyogi.
+Once you know of the pratiyogi from Shruti, I don't need it to tell me the difference between anuyogi and pratiyogi.
-​​

 > Since Ishvara is only knowable from shruti, dvaita jnyAna (of jIvESha
 > bhEda) is shruti pratipAdya only.
 Otherwise there would not be any atheists
 > in the world.
 >
-​There is a difference in saying that Shruti is a pramANa for Ishvara versus saying that Shruti is a pramANa for difference between jIva and Ishvara the way you say it and the way we say it that Shruti is a pramANa for both, Ishvara and jIveshvaraikya.
+There is a difference in saying that Shruti is a pramANa for Ishvara versus saying that Shruti is a pramANa for difference between jIva and Ishvara the way you say it and the way we say it that Shruti is a pramANa for both, Ishvara and jIveshvaraikya.
-​

 >
 > Sorry to say that Sri.Dayananda Sarswati is missed this basic understanding
 > and hence misunderstood Dvaita Siddhanta.

-​I'd made a separate paragraph to indicate my conclusion, not Swamiji's.
+I'd made a separate paragraph to indicate my conclusion, not Swamiji's.
 Sorry that you missed it.
 However, Swamiji's conclusion was no different, since he taught that Vedanta Shruti is a pramANa for advaitajnAna, it couldn't have been a pramANa for dvaitajnAna as well.
 Yet, lets drop Swamiji from the conversation please.

-​gurupAdukAbhyAm
+gurupAdukAbhyAm
 ,
 --Praveen R. Bhat
 /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know
 That owing to which all this is known!
 [Br.Up.
-4.5.15] */​
+4.5.15] */